-Kicking off this month, we have an amazing little app called TangoRisto that helps you read news and learn language in context.
+An amazing little app called TangoRisto helps you read news and learn language in context.

 Pulling material from both NHK News and Hukumusume, it allows users to make the most of their reading experience with unique features, customizable vocabulary lists, and easy Japanese dictionary lookup.